EVORA-project/evora-ontology/models/docs/NucleicAcid.md

   genBankFileOfTheConstruct:
     name: genBankFileOfTheConstruct
-    description: A GenBank formatted file that contains detailed sequence and annotation information of a nucleic acid construct
+    description: A GenBank formatted file that contains detailed sequence and annotation information of a nucleic acid construct.
     title: GenBank file of the construct
     domain_of:
     - NucleicAcid